isc-projects/bind9/bin/named/named.rst

    Use of this option overrides the ``lock-file`` option in :iscman:`named.conf`.
 If set to ``none``, the lock file check is disabled.

+   This option has been deprecated and will be removed in the next release.

 Signals
 ~~~~~~~